Introduction

 Risk predictions can help success coaches prioritize resources for students most in need.
 When coaches have this additional support, they can efficiently initiate engagements that improve student outcomes.

 Frank Raya-Viera was a part of an MMSI cohort at Nash Community College.
-With the support of his success coach Jamal Pitt, Frank was able to graduate from Nash Community College and transfer to East Carolina University to pursue a degree in Computer Science.
+With the support of his success coach Jamal Pitt, Frank was able to graduate from Nash Community College and transfer to East Carolina University to pursue a degree in computer science.
 When asked about his experience working with Pitt, Frank expressed just how important this relationship was to his academic success:

 Conclusion